GeekyAnts/NativeBase/README.md

 -	SignUp/Login
 -	Tabs
 -	Fluid grid layout to advertise various brands for your products
--	You can select between list-view and grid-view of product advertisements
+-	List-view and grid-view of product advertisements
 -	Product details in your cart
--	Detailed order description for products in your cart
--	Shipping screen which includes destination address, tracks your order
--	Payment screen which includes type of banking, select between the banks, form to fill up your card details, etc
--	Your profile details
--	Separate screen to track all your orders
--	Notification screen for offers on products
 -	[Read More](http://strapmobile.com/docs/react-native-ecommerce-starter/v3.1)

 **Quick links to Ecommerce Starter**